 Your family’s lifestyle is important to bring up to the breeder when choosing your child’s dog to assure you to select one who’s best for the entire family.

 While opening your home to a dog is one of the most gratifying things you can do for you and your children’s health, don’t forget to monitor their interactions with the dog and inform the kids of how to read dog body language.

-Author Bio: Tarah Mills has always had a passion for writing.
+About the Writer: Tarah Mills has always had a passion for writing.
 Her philosophy is that not only can writing be educational, but it can change the world.
 While dedicated to her work, she still enjoys: a good game of basketball, curling up to a good book, and all things Star Wars.
 She currently resides in the Richmond, Virginia area with her family.